Vote From Home

 Drop Your Ballot off or Return it through a friend

-You can always return your completed absentee ballot to your local elections office no later than 8 p.m. on Election Day (not any other office or polling location).
+You can return your completed absentee ballot to your local elections office or early voting center no later than 8 p.m. on Election Day (not any other office or election day polling location).
 Numerous counties and cities also offer drop boxes for voters, listed on the Secretary of State’s website.

 Tips: